hackbinghamton/DataScienceWorkshop/DataEngineering/nosql-mongodb.md

 ## MongoDB and Document Basics 🐣

 MongoDB is a document oriented database, which is just one of the many types of NoSQL databases out in the wild.
 A document is an object that holds information as a list of key-value pairs.
 These values of these pairs can also be nested documents, which means that documents can get very complex very fast.
-If you know what JSON is, then you can think of it that way, it's very simily.
+If you know what JSON is, then you can think of it that way; they're very similar.

 It's much easier to understand documents when looking at examples, so let's do that!
 Here's an example document: